-25 6.5 IMAU - IMAUICE
+A5 IMAU-IMAUICE

-The model (de Boer et al., 2014) is initialised to a thermo-dynamically coupled steady state with constant, present-day boundary conditions for 61 kyr using the average 1960-1990 surface temperature and SMB from RACMO2.3 (van Angelen et al., 2014).
-Bedrock data is from Morlighem et al. (2017) and geothermal heat flux from Shapiro and Ritzwoller (2004).
+The model (de Boer et al., 2014) is initialized to a thermodynamically coupled steady state with constant, presentday boundary conditions for 61 kyr using the average 1960- 1990 surface temperature and SMB from RACMO2.3 (van Angelen et al., 2014).
+Bedrock data are from Morlighem et al. (2017) and geothermal heat flux from Shapiro and Ritzwoller (2004).
 The model is run in SIA mode with ice sheet margins evolving freely within the observed ice mask, outside of which a negative SMB is applied.
 For IMAUICE1 (16 km resolution) we continue with fixed temperature for 11 kyr to get a dynamic steady state that we assign to the year 1959.
-The historical run (1960-2014) is forced with SMB anomalies from a downscaled

-RACMO product (Noël et al., 2016) and a historical extension of the retreat mask forcing.
-For IMAUICE2 the dynamic steady state from IMAUICE1 is interpolated to 8 km resolution and relaxed for 10 kyr, before proceeding with the historical run.
+The historical run (1960-2014) is forced with SMB anomalies from a downscaled RACMO product (Noël et al., 2016) and a historical extension of the retreat mask forcing.
+For IMAUICE2 the dynamic steady state from IMAUICE1 is interpolated to 8 km resolution and relaxed for 10 kyr before proceeding with the historical run.

-6.6 JPL - ISSM
+A6 JPL-ISSM

-The JPL-ISSM ice sheet model (Larour et al., 2012) configuration relies on the data assimilation of present-day conditions, followed by a model relaxation, and a historical spin-up, similar to Schlegel et al. (2016).
-For the calculation of stress balance, L1L2 (Hindmarsh, 2004; Schoof and Hindmarsh, 2010) is used over the entire domain, with a resolution varying between 250 m in the areas of strongest gradients in surface velocity and along the margins to a resolution of 15 km in the interior.
+The JPL-ISSM ice sheet model (Larour et al., 2012) configuration relies on the data assimilation of present-day conditions followed by a model relaxation and a historical spinup, similar to Schlegel et al. (2016).
+For the calculation of stress balance, L1L2 (Hindmarsh, 2004; Schoof and Hindmarsh, 2010) is used over the entire domain with a resolution varying between 250 m in the areas of strongest gradients in surface velocity and along the margins to a resolution of 15 km in the interior.
 Bedrock topography is interpolated from BedMachine (Morlighem et al., 2017), and initial ice surface is from the GIMP dataset (Howat et al., 2014).
 Basal heat flux is from Shapiro and Ritzwoller (2004) and air temperature from RACMO2 (van Angelen et al., 2014).
 We use observed surface velocities (Rignot and Mouginot, 2012) to infer unknown basal friction at the base of the ice sheet (Morlighem et al., 2010).
 We then calculate ice temperature, assuming that the ice sheet is in a steady-state thermal equilibrium (Seroussi et al., 2013).
-This is followed by a relaxation of 4.2k years, to reduce the initial unphysical transient behavior resulting from errors and biases in the datasets and forcing (Schlegel et al., 2016), using a climatological mean surface mass balance from 1979-1988 (Box, 2013).
-Finally, we run a historical spin-up from 1840 through 1979, using the Box, 2013 reconstruction of surface mass balance.
-Grounding line migration is based on hydrostatic equilibrium and a sub-element scheme (Seroussi et al., 2014 and Seroussi and Morlighem, 2018, SEM2 parameterization), and basal melting rates, from literature (Rignot 2001; Rignot and Steffen, 2008; Seroussi et al., 2011; and Prescott et al., 2003), are set under floating ice.
-The ice front is held static during all initialization, historic, and control experiments, and there is a free-flux boundary condition at all ice margins.
-For the historical experiment, MAR 3.9 yearly anomalies in SMB (Fettweis et al., 2017) from the 1979-1988 mean are added to the spin-up SMB (i.e. the Box, 2013 1979-1988 climatology).
+This is followed by a relaxation of 4.2 kyr to reduce the initial unphysical transient behaviour resulting from errors and biases in the datasets and forcing (Schlegel et al., 2016) using a climatological mean surface mass balance from 1979 to 1988 (Box, 2013).
+Finally, we run a historical spin-up from 1840 through 1979 using the Box (2013) reconstruction of surface mass balance.
+Grounding-line migration is based on hydrostatic equilibrium and a sub-element scheme (Seroussi et al., 2014; Seroussi and Morlighem, 2018, SEM2 parameterization), and basal melting rates from the literature (Rignot, 2001; Rignot and Steffen, 2008; Seroussi et al., 2011; Prescott et al., 2003) are set under floating ice.
+The ice front is held static during all initialization, historic and control experiments, and there is a free-flux boundary condition at all ice margins.
+For the historical experiment, MAR 3.9 yearly anomalies in SMB (Fettweis et al., 2017) from the 1979-1988 mean are added to the spin-up SMB (i.e. the Box, 2013, 1979-1988 climatology).
 For the control experiment, the model is forced only with the spin-up SMB.
-During projection runs, the ISMIP6 SMB anomalies are imposed using an SMB gradients scheme (Helsen et al., 2012) on top of the spin-up SMB, and ISMIP6 retreat masks are imposed yearly, on Jan.
-1 of each year.
+During projection runs, the ISMIP6 SMB anomalies are imposed using an SMB gradient scheme (Helsen et al., 2012) on top of the spin-up SMB, and ISMIP6 retreat masks are imposed yearly, on 1 January of each year.

-6.7 JPL - ISSMPALEO
+A7 JPL-ISSMPALEO